Peter Holmes (businessman): Career

 After earning his degree, Holmes spent some time on an expedition to the Himalayas, then he was hired by Shell UK in 1956.
 He worked during four years before going back to the mountains.

 He then held positions for Shell in various countries, including Sudan, Libya (when Muammar Gaddafi came to power), Dubai, Turkey and Nigeria (1977).

 He was appointed chairman of Shell Transport and Trading Company in 1985.
 During his tenure, he quickly faced a sharp drop in oil prices from $30 to $10 a barrel.

 He also had to deal with angry protests against the company because of its presence in South Africa, country overwhelmed by apartheid problems.
 He came to terms with the African National Congress, and helped fund a training scheme to prepare ANC executives for government.
 Nelson Mandela even thanked him when he was released from jail.

 He became chairman of the committee of managing directors of the Royal Dutch Shell Group in 1992 and stepped off in 1993, leaving the chair to Cor Herkströter.

 Retirement

 When Holmes retired in 1993, instead of continuing as a non-executive director in the boards of large corporations, he became president of the Hakluyt Foundation, a new office in charge of providing intelligence for big companies.
 He thus went back to some adventure, but missed being killed in a light plane crash in Zambia.

 Personal life

 After graduating in 1955, Holmes made the second ascent, with Trevor Braham, of 6303 m Chau Chau Kang Nilda, from the barren plateau of Spiti.
 There were other mountaineering achievements during the two year visit to the Himalayas with his wife Judy, who was also a mountaineer.

-They had three daughters and remained married until 1999.
-He entered into a second marriage with Mary Snead, an old American friend.
+They had three children and remained married until 1999.
+He entered into a second marriage with Mary Snead.
 He died of leukemia in March 2002 at the age of 69.